-- Common adverse events with adamantanes include nausea, dizziness, insomnia, headache, anorexia, dry mouth, and aditation. - Amantadine and rimantadine should be used with caution in patients with epilepsy due to an increased risk for seizures. - Amantadine has anticholinergic effects and is contraindicated in patients with untreated angle closure glaucoma.
+- Common adverse events with adamantanes include nausea, dizziness, insomnia, headache, anorexia, dry mouth, and agitation. - Amantadine and rimantadine should be used with caution in patients with epilepsy due to an increased risk for seizures. - Amantadine has anticholinergic effects and is contraindicated in patients with untreated angle closure glaucoma.
 There have also been reports of death from overdose and suicide attempts with amantadine. - Common adverse events with neuraminidase inhibitors include nausea, vomiting, and headache.
-The most common adverse effect with Rapivab (peramivir) is diarrhea. - All 3 neuraminidase inhibitors have labeled warnings for neuropsychiatric events such as hallucinations and delirium.
-Patients should be monitored for signs of abnormal behavior. - Oseltamivir and Rapivab (peramivir) have warnings for serious skin and hypersensitivity reactions, including Stevens-Johnson Syndrome. - Relenza (zanamivir) has a warning for bronchospasm and should not be used in patients with asthma or chronic obstructive pulmonary disease.
-It is also contraindicated in patients with milk protein allergies. - Common adverse events with Xofluza (baloxavir marboxil) include diarrhea, headache, bronchitis, nausea, and nasopharyngitis.
+The most common adverse effect with peramivir is diarrhea. - All 3 neuraminidase inhibitors have labeled warnings for neuropsychiatric events such as hallucinations and delirium.
+Patients should be monitored for signs of abnormal behavior. - Oseltamivir and peramivir have warnings for serious skin and hypersensitivity reactions, including Stevens-Johnson Syndrome. - Zanamivir has a warning for bronchospasm and should not be used in patients with asthma or chronic obstructive pulmonary disease.
+It is also contraindicated in patients with milk protein allergies. - Common adverse events with baloxavir marboxil include diarrhea, headache, bronchitis, nausea, and nasopharyngitis.